 Difference between siRNA vs miRNA:

-2. The siRNA is not conserved throughout the species while miRNA are highly conserved in the related organisms of species.
+2. The siRNA is not conserved between the species while miRNA is highly conserved in the related organisms of species.

-6. For doing gene silencing, the siRNA required the Ago 2 protein, argonaute protein 2 whereas the miRNA required the Ago protein but not necessarily the Ago2.
-Any argonaute family protein can do miRNA mediated gene silencing.
+7. For gene silencing, the siRNA required the Ago 2 protein- argonaute protein 2 whereas the miRNA required the Ago protein only but not necessarily the Ago2.
+Any argonaute family protein can do miRNA-mediated gene silencing.

-Generally, in addition, to ago2 several other proteins such as ago1, ago4, ago7 and ago6 ane involved in the siRNA mediated gene silencing in different organisms.
-Only ago1 and ago10 are involved in the miRNA mediated gene regulation.
+8. Generally, in addition to ago2, several other proteins such as ago1, ago4, ago7 and ago6 are involved in the siRNA-mediated gene silencing in different organisms.
+Contrary, only ago1 and ago10 are majorly linked in miRNA-mediated gene regulation.

 “Some siRNA binds on the exact complementary mRNA and induce gene silencing by behaving like a miRNA while some miRNA binds to some non-complementary sequences and behave like siRNA.”